GregStillwell/neighborhood/README.md

 By ****
 Greg Stillwell

-{Brief description of application}
-This is a survey questions about what code langauge are you

 ### Technologies Used
 - Html
 - css
 - js

 ### Description
-I made survey question in my interest on what code langauge you would like
+This is a website that every number you type that has 1,2,3 in the number will turn into beep, boop or wont you be my neighbor.

 ### Setup/Installation Requirements
-clone this repository
+- clone this repository: `$ git clone https://github.com/GregStillwell/neighborhood`
-find where the file is
-open it
+- open `index.html` in a web browser.
+- right click and click on 'open with live server'
+- type a number and see your results

-Known Bugs
+### Known Bugs
-javascript functions
-License
-MIT License
+- None at this time.

 ### Test: